Thank you for visiting our site. This is going to be a very exciting year for us as we launch our new, and greatly improved, website.

 Check out our links page.
-We are adding new links, and new categories, every day.
+We are frequently adding new links and new categories.
 We have recently added Norwegian, Swedish, and general Scandinavian sites and will be adding Denmark and Finland soon.
-Also, this week, we will be adding new Canadian sites, Cemetery sites, and more for NY City.
+Also, soon, we will be adding new Canadian sites, Cemetery sites, and more for NY City.

 All links have been checked and are working (some are large and load slowly) but if ever you find a broken link, please, do not hesitate to contact us.

 We also have links to many free, and mostly free, websites.
 Additionally, there are country specific links and topical links.
-And, we promise you that there are many more to come in the next few weeks.
+And, we promise you that there are many more to come.